DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 sudo apt autoremove -y
 ```

+* I go to Settings &gt; System &gt; Software Updates to update my system.

 ---

 # My Terminal Settings.

-A terminal is a text window where I can type commands that are executed by my system.
+A terminal is a text window where system commands are issued.

 * I go to Preferences &gt; Unnamed &gt; Text tab,